New music and UK tour dates are expected soon...

 After Arctic Monkeys’ headline sets at Reading & Leeds Festivals in August 2014, Alex Turner said it “seems like the perfect place to leave things for a while.”
-Sounds like he was telling the truth: almost two years later, in June 2016, he said the band hasn’t started on LP6 at all.
-Asked if there were any plans for their next album, he said, “There will be at some point.
-I mean, we’ll see with that.
-No rush.”
-Tantalising – but when can we realistically expect the followup to ‘AM’, the biggest-selling vinyl of the decade so far – and what will it sound like?
+Sounds like he was telling the truth: over three years later, we’re still bereft of new music from the band.
+But when can we realistically expect the followup to ‘AM’, the biggest-selling vinyl of the decade so far – and what will it sound like?
 They’ve started to announce 2018 tour dates, so more news must be coming soon.
 Here’s what we know so far.

 When can we expect Arctic Monkeys’ sixth album?

 Currently the album is slated to be released in 2018.
 However, now a fan has shared a photo of an encounter with drummer Matt Helders – where he apparently revealed that the album is set to drop in May.
 An Arctic Monkeys spokesman refused to comment as to whether the suggested release date was accurate.

 Speaking to motorcycle magazine, The Ride, bassist Nick O’Malley said that the album should be out in 2018 and that “if it isn’t, we’ve got problems”.

 Rumours for where the band have recorded it have varied.
 O’Malley also said that work had begun in a “top-secret location” back in September 2017.
 In December 2016, it was rumoured that the band had been recording in their hometown of Sheffield, though that was unconfirmed.
 Other rumours have suggested that the band were in-fact recording in Los Angeles.
 California is where the band had recorded their last album ‘AM’, and the most recent Last Shadow Puppets album was also recorded there.